Architecture

 • Homepage (_index.md at root)

-• Sections (directories with _index.md)
+• Sections (directories with _index.md) — items sorted at discovery time

 This avoids repeated directory scans during template rendering.
+Broken internal links are caught before any rendering begins.